Stewart's wilt

-Stewart's wilt is a serious bacterial disease of corn caused by the bacterium Pantoea stewartii.
-This bacterium affects plants, particularly types of maize such as sweet, flint, dent, flour, and popcorn.
-The disease is also known as bacterial wilt or bacterial leaf blight and has shown to be quite problematic in sweet corn.
+Stewart's wilt is a bacterial disease of corn caused by the bacterium Pantoea stewartii.
+The disease is also known as bacterial wilt or bacterial leaf blight and has been shown to be quite problematic in sweet corn.
+The causal organism is a facultatively anaerobic, gram-negative, rod-shaped bacterium.
 The disease is endemic in the mid-Atlantic and Ohio River Valley regions and in the southern portion of the Corn Belt.

-Hosts and symptoms
+Stewart's Wilt causes minor reductions in field corn yield, despite common occurrence, because most hybrids grown in the Midwest have adequate resistance.
+However, the disease can be problematic in seed production because many countries have restrictions on maize seed from areas where the Stewart's Wilt occurs.

-Stewart's wilt can be a serious disease of many corn types, including: sweet, dent, flint, flour, and popcorn.
+Stewart's wilt affects plants, particularly types of maize such as sweet, flint, dent, flour, and popcorn.
 Sweet corn and popcorn cultivars are more susceptible to Stewart's wilt than field (dent) corn, but some dent corn inbreds and hybrids are susceptible.
 The production of virulence factors can be caused by the communication system between the bacteria known as quorum sensing.
 Stewart's wilt causes yield reductions by decreasing the size of corn stand or by limiting its production, resulting in fewer and smaller ears of corn.

-The disease is seen in parts of Arkansas, Delaware, Illinois, Indiana, Kentucky, Maryland, Missouri, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
-Stewart's wilt has two phases of symptoms: the wilt phase and the leaf blight phase.
-For both phases, symptoms first appear as leaf lesions, initiating from corn flea beetle feeding scars.
-At first, the leaf lesions appear long and irregularly shaped and are light green to yellow and later on, straw colored.
-On mature plants, yellowish streaks with wavy margins extend along the leaf veins.
-This leaf blight phase is often prevalent after tasseling and the symptoms look similar to frost damage, drought, nutrient disorders, northern corn leaf blight (caused by Exserohilum turcicum), and particularly Goss's wilt (caused by Clavibacter michiganensis ssp. nebraskensis).
-A good way to determine corn has Stewart's wilt symptoms is to look at the leaf tissue under microscope.
-If the bacterial ooze exhibits nonflagellated, non-spore-forming, rod-shaped bacteria, the likelihood of Stewart's wilt is great.

-The corn flea beetle feeds on corn leaf tissue and then transmits the P. stewartii bacterium into the plant.
-When large populations of corn flea beetles are feeding, skeletonization of leaves and death of seedlings can occur.